Home equity release in an IVA

 How much equity do you have to release?

-Where your share of your property equity is £5000 or less (based on 85% of the market value) you do not have to take any further action.
-The release clause is ignored and your IVA will end as normal after your last monthly payment has been made.
+If on or around the 54th month of your IVA, your share of your property equity is £5000 or less (based on 85% of the market value) you are unlikely to have to take any further action.
+The release clause is ignored.
+Your IVA will end as normal after your last monthly payment has been made.

-If your property is owned in joint names with someone else their equity can’t be touched.
-Only your share is considered.
-If this is worth more than £5000 you must try to release some of it by either remortgaging or with a secured loan.
+Where your share of any equity is worth more than £5000, you must try to release some of it by either re-mortgaging or with a secured loan.
 The amount you have to release is limited in the following way:

 Your overall mortgage and secured loan payments cannot increase by more than 50% of your current monthly IVA contribution.
 So for example if your current IVA payments are £200/mth your mortgage payment can not increase by more than £100/mth.
 This will significantly restrict the amount of equity that you are able to release.